 Data collection for the project involved field survey in addition to the assembly and analysis of existing data recorded during a century’s worth of previous archaeological work in the study areas.
 In the end, information on more than 18,000 archaeological sites in the central Mesa Verde region and more than 6,000 sites in the Rio Grande area was amassed, organized, and entered into a large database for use in the computer simulations.
 Variables such as site location, size, type, and estimated duration of occupation were used to reconstruct ancient settlement patterns through time.
 In addition, VEP researchers incorporated soils, climate, and hydrological data into their simulations.

 Primary research associated with the VEP was completed in 2014, but multiple publications for both professional and public audiences are planned, and the data sets and techniques developed during the project will be invaluable to scientists for years to come.
-For more information, including a a list of project personnel and periodic research updates, see the Village Ecodynamics Project on the Washington State University website.
+For more information, including a a list of project personnel and periodic research updates, visit the Village Ecodynamics Project.

 Hear what the scientists have to say